mishadynin/gravity/README.md

-# Test Your Knowledge of Physics and C.
+# Test Your Knowledge of Physics and C

 This C program measures acceleration due to gravity.&nbsp;
 When run without any arguments, it prints the exact